-3.9.4.4 Logging
+3.9.4.3 Logging

-An OGSA logging service acts as an intermediary between log artifact producers and consumers.
+An OGSA logging service keeps log records in a persistent store for a period of time.
+It acts as an intermediary between log artifact producers and consumers.
 Producers write log artifacts sequentially, and consumers may read (but not update) the log records.
+This message exchange is optimized for performance.
 To ensure the general acceptance of the basic log semantics and to enable the exploitation of existing implementations, OGSA logging services should support key features found in existing logging implementations.
 There may be multiple producers and consumers for a given logging intermediary, and both may set filters for records.
-In the logger service the message exchange is optimized for performance and the records are kept in a persistent store for a period of time.

-3.9.4.5 Monitoring
+3.9.4.4 Monitoring